 - Individuals may also choose to participate in various volunteer experiences such as food banks, libraries and council on aging.

 - Individuals may also develop new interests by exploring a variety of groups, clubs and services.
 Examples include book club, Chinese club, computer literacy group, music therapy, masseuse services, star wars fan club, etc.

 Developmentally Disabled Individuals Work – Community Employment Services

 Community Employment Services (CES) provides employment opportunities for individuals with developmental disabilities in community based settings throughout Lake County.
-CES serves over 90 individuals in both staff supervised (enclave) as well as company supervised (independent) settings.
+CES serves over 80 individuals in both staff supervised (Group Employment) as well as company supervised (Individual Employment) settings.
 Our goal is to provide individuals with the skills and abilities necessary to attain community based employment as well as grow in integrated community work settings.

-- Enclave settings (13 across Lake County in which Job Coaches provide consistent supervision for individuals at the community-based locations)
+- Group Employment settings (11 across Lake County in which Job Coaches provide consistent supervision for individuals at the community-based locations)

-- Independent settings (over 25 employers that are the actual employers of the individuals and who receive periodic supervision from a Job Coach)
+- Individual Employment settings (over 35 employers that are the actual employers of the individuals and who receive periodic supervision from a Job Coach)